Browse

 Certain types of faucets may be difficult to operate for people with weak grips.

 Install a wall-hung sink with the height adjusted for easy access on a wheelchair.
-Adjustable sinks can also make it more convenient for people with disabilities and without to use.
+Adjustable sinks can also make it more convenient for people to use.

 Make sure to cover exposed hot pipes.